CloudLabsAI-Azure/Assessment-Sample/Practice-Test/preview.md

-# **Adding a video file to a course**
+# **How to add a video in a course**

 ###

 ### **Overview**

-The objective of this document is to know how we can add video to the course which will be accessed through CloudLabs Portal.
+The objective of this document is to know how we can add video to the Courses which will be accessed through CloudLabs Portal.

 Follow the below steps to get started: -

-Navigate to [https://admin.cloudlabs.ai/](https://admin.cloudlabs.ai/) and Login to the Admin Centre or follow this detailed guide [click here](https://docs.cloudlabs.ai/Instructor/GettingStarted)
+Navigate to [https://admin.cloudlabs.ai/](https://admin.cloudlabs.ai/) and Login to the CloudLabs Admin Centre or follow this detailed guide [click here](https://docs.cloudlabs.ai/Instructor/GettingStarted)

-1. Select your Tenant
+1. If you have access to more than one tenant, choose the appropriate one from the drop-down menu in the top right corner.
-2. Click on **On Demand Labs**  from the left navigation pane.
+2. Click on the **On Demand Labs** from the left navigation pane.
-3. Click on Edit under Actions.
+3. Click on the **Edit** button available under Actions.

 ![](./images/iq1.png)